sdrap/sdrap.github.io/workshop/conference-2019-09.md

 <br>
 -----

-In recent years, many fundamental advances have been reached in different areas of stochastic -- from stochastic partial differential equations, ergodic theory to stochastic differential equations on manifolds as well as non dominated models and transport in financial mathematics.
+In recent years, fundamental advances have been made in different areas of stochastics -- from stochastic partial differential equations, ergodic theory to manifold valued stochastic differential equations as well as non-dominated models and transport methods in financial mathematics.

-The School of Mathematical Sciences takes this opportunity to bring together those different fields of research related to stochastic to exchange on common issues, their respective approaches, new results and research directions.
+The School of Mathematical Sciences takes this opportunity to bring together those working on different areas of research related to stochastics to exchange on common issues, their respective approaches, new results and new research directions.
-Aside from the presentation of each speaker, this conference intends to encourage research discussions and exchanges in a convivial atmosphere.
+Alongside the presentation of each speaker, this conference also intends to facilitate research discussions and interactions in a stimulating and convivial atmosphere.

-Attendance is open to any interested participants.
+Attendance is open to any interested participants up to capacity.
+Therefore, would you like to attend, we kindly ask you to register by sending a mail to [Hu Jie](mailto:hujie150@sjtu.edu.cn).

 -----

 **Place:**
 :   [School of Mathematical Sciences](http://math.sjtu.edu.cn/en)
     [Shanghai Jiao Tong University](http://www.sjtu.edu.cn/)
-    Dongshuan Road 800, Shanghai
+    Dongchuan Road 800, Shanghai

 **Date:**
 :   from September 6th to 8th